bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ## Obfuscated owner information look-up {#info-lookup-security}

 Obfuscated owner information look-up is required to display important information to users who encounter an unwanted tracking notification.
 It helps them tie the notification to a specific physical device and recognize the accessory as belonging to a friend or relative.
-Displaying an identifier may be one method to allow for partial user information look up.
+Displaying an identifier (or serial number) may be one method to allow for partial user information look up.

 However, the identifier is unique and stable, and the partial user information can further make the accessory identifiable.
 Therefore, identifier (if used) and obfuscated owner information SHOULD NOT be made directly available to any requesting devices.
 Instead, several security- and privacy-preserving steps SHOULD be employed.